Weighing up the pros and cons of exogenous insulin use to add muscle.

 Similarly, while bodybuilders are quick to praise insulin’s amazing ability to pack on size, they will also attest to the other downside to its use, which is excessive fat storage.
 Years ago I also turned to exogenous insulin to help increase my size and I too became hypoglycaemic as I didn’t eat enough simple carbs.
 After eating and drinking everything I could find in my kitchen to rid myself of the sweating and nausea that accompanies extreme hypoglycaemia, I knew I had to take in more carbs if I was going to continue to use insulin.
 The end result was that I ate as many calories as I could at the local buffet following an insulin injection.
 I packed on a ton of size while doing this, but did it look like I had more muscle?
 No, I looked fat and bloated.
 This is generally what happens to most bodybuilders in the off-season when they use insulin.
 If used incorrectly they simply become fat.

-And obviously this impacts on your contest prep because, when a person has to drop 80 or more pounds by dieting down, muscle loss will occur.
+And obviously this impacts on your contest prep because, when a person has to drop 30kg or more by dieting down, muscle loss will occur.
 Sometimes the muscle gained through the use of insulin outweighs the muscle lost from the resultant need for extreme dieting.
 However, athletes, including myself, have been able to avoid the fat storage and muscle loss while still reaping the benefits of exogenous insulin use.